ourzora/nouns-builder/apps/subgraph/README.md

 ### Development

+- create a `.env` file with the required environment variables
 - generate types with `pnpm codegen`
 - build the subgraph with `pnpm build`
 - run the local graph node with `pnpm local-node`